 A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they: a) Have a significantly greater difficulty in learning than the majority of others of the same age; or b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
-A child under compulsory school age has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them.
+A child of compulsory school age or a young person has a learning difficulty or disability if they:

+- a) Have a significantly greater difficulty in learning than the majority of others of the same age or - b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 Children must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught.